 Natural opioid production and oestrogen levels appear to be linked, so higher oestrogen levels result in more natural opioids produced, which in turn means we can tolerate more pain.

-For women, planning can make a big difference to mitigating future pain, so plot liposuction (or bikini wax or other painful activity) at higher oestrogen times (between periods).
+For women, planning can make a big difference in mitigating future pain, so plot liposuction at higher oestrogen times (between periods).
 Women on the pill appear to have higher pain tolerance across the menstrual cycle than women who were not taking the pill, and menopausal women may have increased pain sensitivity due to the loss of oestrogen.

 According to research, men tend to have overall and consistently higher pain tolerance compared with women.
 Amongst many species studied, female mammals are more sensitive overall to pain than their male counterparts (so not social conditioning after all!).

 To sum it up, you can expect to feel a bit sore after liposuction no matter which area you have it performed, and the back may stay a bit sorer for a little longer.
-Pain killers are usually sufficient in the management of discomfort, and we are here to help with extra support if you happen to be a redhead or are getting your period!
+Painkillers are usually sufficient in the management of discomfort, and we are here to help with extra support if you need it.

 Contact us for an appointment